Mohammadjamiu/tahugo_updated/content/engineering-contents/how-to-download-ieee-research-papers-for-free.md

 ### Step 4: Visit Sci-Hub

 To access the IEEE research paper for free, you'll need to head over to [Sci-Hub](https://sci-hub.se/).

 Sci-Hub is a platform that provides free access to millions of research papers, bypassing paywalls and subscription requirements.

+It allows one to download not only IEEE research papers for free but also research papers from Wiley, ScienceDirect, Springer and others.

 ![sci hub site](/images/sci-hub-patste-doi.webp "sci hub site")